openebs-archive/e2e-tests/experiments/functional/cStor/cstor-csi-volume-scaledown/README.md

 - This functional test checks if the csi volume replicas can be scaled down.
 - This litmusbook accepts the parameters in form of job environmental variables.
-- This job patches the respective CVC by removing the pool name and thereby scaling down the replicas
+- This job patches the respective CVC by removing couple of pool instances from the manifest and checks if the scale down process is failing.
+Openebs admission server should restrict the scale down process here as it allows only one replica to be scaled down at once.
+- This job verifies if the volume replicas can be scaled down one at a time.

 ## Litmusbook Environment Variables